ocaml-toml/To.ml/README.md

 Implementation in OCaml of the Toml minimal langage (https://github.com/mojombo/toml)

-Compilation is made with with Ocamlbuild because life is easier for everyone.
+Compilation is made with Ocamlbuild because life is easier for everyone.

-This project use standard OcamlLex and Ocaml parser features, but in order to compile tests you'll need OUnit.
+This project use OcamlLex and menhir parsing features.
+In order to compile tests you will also need OUnit.

 Thanks
 ------